 You just can’t escape the festival’s lovely namesakes — nor would you want to!
 They are everywhere, a delightful riot of color spread throughout town.
 Holland’s parks and recreation Department plants a whopping 5 million bulbs across town every autumn.
 Sourced directly from the Netherlands, these beauties are typically in their full, glorious bloom the first week of May, when Tulip Time is held.
 Everywhere you turn, you’ll see festive splashes of red, pink, orange, yellow, and even purple, and there are perfect photo opportunities around every corner.
 Take in the floral splendor in parks and public spaces and along the roadsides — or tulip lanes — everywhere in town.

 Tulip Time also features flower-specific activities and events for festivalgoers, including several walking tours, plus organized photo walks through the most scenic floral stretches of town.
-Also in 2022, visitors can also take part in a special tulip immersion garden, featuring 50,000 tightly packed and perfectly planted blooms, with expert explanation and commentary from an internationally-lauded horticulturist.
+Also, back by popular demand, visitors can also take part in a special tulip immersion garden, featuring 50,000 tightly packed and perfectly planted blooms, with expert explanation and commentary from an internationally-lauded horticulturist.
 Talk about the perfect Instagram moment… be prepared to be dazzled!

 Even if you’re prone to allergies, you’ll have a great time: It turns out that tulips are some of the most hypoallergenic blooms out there.